bytemaster/bytemaster.github.io/_posts/2015-01-07-The-Worlds-First-Decentalized-Exchange.md

 ## Trade Almost Anything
 Trade in Gold, Sliver, Gas, and Oil in addition to all of your favorite national and crypto currencies.
 There are few limits on what can be traded on the BitShares exchange given enough interest.
 The BitShares exchange can support assets that can track stocks, bonds, indexes, or inflation.
-Companies can issue their on stock on the BitShares network and allow easy, low cost, trading with complete protection against naked shorting.
+Companies can issue their own stock on the BitShares network and allow easy, low cost, trading with complete protection against naked shorting.
 What other crypto-currency exchange allows you to trade in gold and silver?
 [Learn more about how BitShares creates trust-free digital assets pegged to almost anything]({% post_url 2014-12-18-What-are-BitShares-Market-Pegged-Assets %}).

 ## Earn Interest on your Gold & Silver